N5GEH/n5geh.platform/iot-agents/readme.md

 where they explain how to solve common mistakes and problems with iot agents. https://www.youtube.com/watch?v=FRqJsywi9e8&feature=youtu.be

-However, if you simply want to check for traffic you can use the integrated pm2 tool:
+However, if you simply want to check for traffic you can use the integrated pm2 tool.
+Execute in the chosen iot-agent folder:

+      make exec

-    docker exec -it <your-iot-agent-container> pm2 monit
+      pm2 monit